SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/README.md

 | Completion evidence              | States what the learner should produce                          |
 | Related templates and checklists | Links to reusable documentation aids                            |
 | Next experiment                  | Points the learner forward                                      |

-This keeps the learning experience consistent across sandbox series.

 ## Naming convention for sandbox work